Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/teaching.md

 Calculus for Business (MATH 22)

-Students enrolled in these courses should consult Canvas (e-Learn) for announcements, assignments, course materials, and grades.
+Students enrolled in these courses should consult <a href="https://canvas.ucr.edu/">Canvas (e-Learn)</a> for announcements, assignments, course materials, and grades.
 ### University of Pittsburgh 2019-2026
 ### Instructor
 Differential Equations (MATH 0290), Summer 2024